-You only need to Enable and Configure E1.31/Artnet/DDP outputs if you need this FPP device to send out E1.31 data through one of its network interfaces.
-If you have an attached Cape/Hat or running in a Master/Remote mode, you usually do not need to Enable/Create E1.31 outputs.
+You only need to Enable and Configure E1.31/Artnet/DDP outputs if you need this FPP device to send out E1.31/Artnet/DDP data through one of its network interfaces.
+If you have an attached Cape/Hat or running in a Master/Remote mode, you usually do not need to Enable/Create E1.31/Artnet/DDP outputs.

-Warning: If you are not going to use FPP to send E1.31 data and select the UDP option in FPP Connect, FPP Connect will configure AND ACTIVATE your E1.31 outputs this could cause lagging and unexpected results if you don't need to output E1.31 data.
+Warning: If you are not going to use FPP to send E1.31/Artnet/DDP data and you select the UDP option in FPP Connect, FPP Connect will configure AND ACTIVATE your E1.31/Artnet/DDP outputs.
+This could cause lagging and unexpected results if you don't need to output E1.31/Artnet/DDP data.

-If you are using xLights, you can export the E1.31 Channel Output settings into your FPP by using the FPP Connect feature in the Tools section of xLights by selecting the UDP option.
+If you are using xLights, you can export the E1.31/Artnet/DDP Channel Output settings into your FPP by using the FPP Connect feature in the Tools section of xLights by selecting the UDP option.